RoboticsClubIITJ/ML-DL-implementation/README.md

 ## For Windows

-1.Go to GIT website (https://git-scm.com/download/win) and download will start automatically.
+1.Go to GIT website (https://git-scm.com/download/win) and choose the suitable version.
 Remember that Git and Project naming Git for windows, are different.

 2.Install Github Desktop (https://desktop.github.com/), which includes command line version of GIT as well as in GUI also.
 It works well with Powershell alongside solid credentials caching.